error-kevin/Agri/README.md

-# AgriSarthi - Empowering Farmers with AI
+# AgriSaarthi - Empowering Farmers with AI

-**AgriSarthi** is a mobile/web application designed to empower small and marginal farmers by providing personalized, AI-driven agricultural advisory, skill development resources, and market linkages.
-Addressing climate change impacts and resource constraints is at the core of AgriSarthi's mission.
+**AgriSaarthi** is a mobile/web application designed to empower small and marginal farmers by providing personalized, AI-driven agricultural advisory, skill development resources, and market linkages.
+Addressing climate change impacts and resource constraints is at the core of AgriSaarthi's mission.

 ## Key Features